 All new students may apply for admission to either the fall or spring semesters.

-All students who wish to transfer to Gonzaga from another college or university should submit an application early in the semester preceding their intended enrollment at Gonzaga; this is especially true for transfer students who wish to apply for financial assistance.
-Transfer students applying for the fall semester should apply no later than June 1, and students applying for the spring semester, no later than November 15.
+TRANSFER: All students who wish to transfer to Gonzaga from another college or university should submit an application early in the semester preceding their intended enrollment at Gonzaga; this is especially true for transfer students who wish to apply for financial assistance.
+Transfer students applying for the fall semester should apply no later than June 1st, and students applying for the spring semester, no later than November 15.

 Enrollment in a summer session does not imply admission for the regular academic year.
 Summer session students who desire regular admission to the University should submit an application to the Office of Admission.